SamAshenafi/Project-FOX/.github/game-design-document.md

     - Player can move around by WASD or by clicking on a tile using a mouse (EBF4-5)
     - If click on a tile, the player character will navigate to that tile
     - We can do keyboard first, then mouse later if we have time since the auto-navigation can be difficult?
+    - ...
     - Player's last facing direction is kept.
-    - Pressing the interact key would interact with the tile infront of the player's direction
+    - Pressing the interact key would interact with the tile in front of the player's direction
+    - There are also puzzles that can be constructed from this
+    - A tile can be temporary un-walk-able until the player obtained an item to clear it.
+(Metroidvania) (Ex: Tree need Axe key item to cut down & walk over)
     - **Luxury:** Party member trail behind the player character
 - **Non-grid Movement System**
     - In comparision to grid: